Azure/azure-docs-powershell-samples/README.md

 - azure
 ---

+# IMPORTANT!

+This repository is a fork.
+Changes concerned mainly azure-migrate/automation-script

 # Sample code for Azure PowerShell documentation

 All code in this repository is non-production samples used in Microsoft's official Azure PowerShell